Endorsement Timeline

 Endorsements may only be rescinded by a 2/3 vote.

-[The above rules were adopted by the members of WSPC at a duly called meeting on July 11, 2015 in Mercer Island. * Amended June 13, 2016 in Sammamish.]
+[The above rules were adopted by the members of WSPC at a duly called meeting on July 11, 2015 in Mercer Island and amended June 13, 2016 in Sammamish.]